anton-kotenko/crdt/README.md

     single point to connect.
 Easy to change cluster size: node doesn't need to know ip addreses of other nodes.
 Only broker IP is required.
 Cons's:
-    need to install and maintan one more service. single point of failure (possible to elimite: most of event brokers may be clusterized)
+    need to install and maintan one more service. single point of failure and may be bottlneck in really high loaded installations (possible to elimite: most of event brokers may be clusterized)
 2. Full mesh
 Cons's:
     Every node need to know about all other nodes.
 Though possible to implement though some kind of service discovery (etcd/consul/zookeeper or implemented inside of application).